MaxCarlson/Allocators/README.md

 alloc::Xtors xtors(ctorLA, lDtor);
 using XtorT = decltype(xtors);

-// Create a Cache of Large objects that uses the Ctor above
+// Create a Cache of atleast 5000 (per Slab) Large objects that uses the Ctor above
-// and also applies the lDtor function on object 'deallocation' slabO.addCache<Large, XtorT>(5000);
+// and also applies the lDtor function on object 'deallocation' slabO.addCache<Large, XtorT>(5000, xtors);

 // In order to allocate an object from a Cache that
 // uses custom Ctors/Dtors you must include the type of the Xtors